sivaanand13/liv-echo/README.md

 # LivEcho

-The LivEcho web application improves the social lives of users by allowing them to post content, communicate with other users, and like and comment on other posts.
+LivEcho is a social media web application which allowing uses to connect with friends, post and comment on content, and communicate with other users real-time through DMs and group chats.

 ### Features